dschadow/JavaSecurity/README.md

 Java Security
 ============
 This repository contains several Java web applications and command line applications covering different security topics.
-Have a look at the [slides](https://blog.dominikschadow.de/events) from various events covering most of the applications in this repository.
+Have a look at the [slides](https://blog.dominikschadow.de/events) from various events covering most applications in this repository.

 # Web Applications in Detail
 Some web applications contain exercises, some are only there to inspect.
 Instructions are provided in detail on the